Collisional energy loss of a heavy quark in a semiquark-gluon plasma: Introduction

-It is certainly interesting to consider the collisional energy loss of a heavy-quark by using a background field effective theory when the non-perturbative physics plays an important role and may affect the final results significantly.
-Our calculation aims to provide quantitative estimates on $-dE/dx$ in a semi-QGP and also to assess the influence of a non-zero background field that is self-consistently generated within this effective theory.
 As a first step towards a full QCD analysis, we only concentrate on a gluonic plasma because including dynamical quarks in the effective theory is currently an open question.
 The rest of the paper is organized as follows.
 In Sec.~\ref{defel}, we give the basic definition of the collisional energy loss in QCD and review the theoretical approaches to calculate the hard and soft contributions to $-d E/d x$ in the perturbation theory.
 In Sec.~\ref{elinsqgp}, after introducing the background field effective theory of a semi-QGP, we discuss how the resummation of the usual hard thermal loops will be modified in the presence of a background field.
 In addition, the hard and soft contributions to the energy loss are separately derived and the corresponding analytical results are obtained in the weak coupling limit.
-We show our numerical results of $-d E/d x$ for a charm and bottom quark in Sec.~\ref{nre} where detailed discussions on the heavy-quark velocity/momentum dependence of the collisional energy loss and its suppression in the semi-QGP are also presented.
+We show our numerical results of $-d E/d x$ for a charm and bottom quark in Sec.~\ref{nre}, where detailed discussions on the heavy quark velocity/momentum dependence of the collisional energy loss and its suppression in the semi-QGP are also presented.
 Finally, a summary and outlook can be found in Sec.~\ref{summary}.